It may be a little embarrassing when guests leave your home all covered in dog hair. And you'll find most of it all over the furniture.

 If you need help bathing your dog, we've got a full guide to walk you through the process.

 Method #4: Bristle Brush

 Suitable for: Any hair length or type

-It won’t necessarily attack an undercoat of your dog, but it will help to detangle and stimulate circulation there while also slightly deshedding your canine.
+It won’t necessarily attack your dog's undercoat, but it will help to detangle and stimulate circulation there while also slightly de-shedding your canine.
 It's not the best solution, but it's one of them.

 Here's how to use a simple bristle doggy brush:

-- Shampoo and condition your dog’s hair, as normal (use the pro tip from above);
+- Shampoo and condition your dog’s hair as normal (use the pro tip from above);

 - Gently brush from front to back, getting the bristles down to the skin;